-Sitting at the top of our list is Samsung’s 40-inch MU7000.
-In the UK, it goes by the designation UE40MU7000T while in the US, it’s called UN40MU7000.
-We love this screen for so many reasons, not the least of which are its bright 4K HDR images and low price tag.
+If you can't afford to get the latest and greatest model, the NU7100, you should definitely seek out the MU7000 – in the UK it goes by the designation UE40MU7000T.
+In the US, it’s called UN40MU7000.
+We love this TV.
+It delivers bright 4K HDR images and the price in temptingly low.

-It’s not without its flaws, but no other 40-inch TV we’ve tested that sits around this price point is even close to the MU7000 - what it’s able to do with native 4K resolution content or, especially, content shot in HDR, is simply amazing.
+It's not without its flaws, but no other 40-inch TV we've tested around this price is even close to the MU7000.
+What it is able to do with native 4K resolution and HDR content is simply amazing.

 If we’re being picky, high contrast scenes can look slightly grey, there aren’t as many color tones as you'd get with a more expensive 10-bit panel, and viewing angles are limited.
 But these concerns aren’t going to be fixed on a 40-inch screen.
 For the money, this is the best 40-inch screen money can buy.

 Read the full review: Samsung MU7000 Series